 - (1) ACTIVE DUTY MILITARY.
-Full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C. §§ 1209 and 1211. - (2) ADVERSE ACTION.
-Any administrative, civil, equitable, or criminal action permitted by a state's laws which is imposed by a licensing board or other authority against an audiologist or speech-language pathologist, including actions against an individual's license or privilege to practice such as revocation, suspension, probation,

-1 monitoring of the licensee, or restriction on the licensee's 2 practice.
+Full-time duty status in the active uniformed service of the United States, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
+Chapters 1209 and 1211. - (2) ADVERSE ACTION.
+Any administrative, civil, equitable, or criminal action permitted by a state's laws which is imposed by a licensing board or other authority against an audiologist or speech-language pathologist, including actions against an individual's license or privilege to practice such as revocation, suspension, probation, monitoring of the licensee, or restriction on the licensee's practice. - (3) ALTERNATIVE PROGRAM.
+A non-disciplinary monitoring process approved by an audiology or speech-language pathology licensing board to address impaired practitioners.

-- (3) ALTERNATIVE PROGRAM.
-A non-disciplinary monitoring process approved by an audiology or speech-language pathology licensing board to address impaired practitioners. - (4) AUDIOLOGIST.
-An individual who is licensed by a state to practice audiology. - (5) AUDIOLOGY.
+L (4) AUD] COLOGIST.
+An individual who is licensed bу a 2 state to pract ice audiolog V •

+- (5) AUDIOLOGY.
 The care and services provided by a licensed audiologist as set forth in the member state's laws and rules. - (6) AUDIOLOGY AND SPEECH-LANGUAGE PATHOLOGY COMPACT COMMISSION or COMMISSION.
 The national administrative body whose membership consists of all states that have enacted this compact. - (7) AUDIOLOGY AND SPEECH-LANGUAGE PATHOLOGY LICENSING BOARD, AUDIOLOGY LICENSING BOARD, SPEECH-LANGUAGE PATHOLOGY LICENSING BOARD, or LICENSING BOARD.
-The agency of a state that is responsible for the licensing and regulation of audiologists or speech-language pathologists. - (8) COMPACT PRIVILEGE.
+The agency of a state that is responsible for the licensing and regulation of audiologists or speech-language pathologists, or both, which in Alabama is the Alabama Board of Examiners for Speech-Language Pathology and Audiology. - (8) COMPACT PRIVILEGE.
 The authorization granted by a remote state to allow a licensee from another member state to practice as an audiologist or speech-language pathologist in the remote state under its laws and rules.
-The practice of audiology or speech-language pathology occurs in the member state where the patient/client/student is located at the time of the patient/client/student encounter.
+The practice of audiology or speech-language pathology occurs in the member state where the patient, client, or student is located at the time of the patient, client, or student encounter. - (9) CURRENT SIGNIFICANT INVESTIGATIVE INFORMATION.

-- 1 (9) CURRENT SIGNIFICANT INVESTIGATIVE INFORMATION. - 2 Investigative information that a licensing board, after an - 3 inquiry or investigation that includes notification and an - 4 opportunity for the audiologist or speech-language pathologist - 5 to respond, if required by state law, has reason to believe is - 6 not groundless and, if proved true, would indicate more than a - 7 minor infraction. - 8 (10) DATA SYSTEM.
-A repository of information about - 9 licensees, including, but not limited to, continuing - 10 education, examination, licensure, investigative, compact - 11 privilege, and adverse action. - 12 (11) ENCUMBERED LICENSE.
-A license in which an - adverse action restricts the practice of audiology or - speech-language pathology by the licensee and the adverse - action has been reported to the National Practitioners Data - 16 Bank (NPDB). - 17 (12) EXECUTIVE COMMITTEE.
-A group of directors - 18 elected or appointed to act on behalf of, and within the - powers granted to them by, the commission. - 20 (13) HOME STATE.
-The member state that is the - licensee's primary state of residence. - 22 (14) IMPAIRED PRACTITIONER.
-An individual whose - 23 professional practice is adversely affected by substance - abuse, addiction, or other health-related conditions. - 25 (15) LICENSEE.
-An individual who currently holds an - authorization from a state licensing board to practice as an - 27 audiologist or speech-language pathologist.
+Investigative information that a licensing board, after an

+1 inquiry or investigation that includes notification and an 2 opportunity for the audiologist or speech-language pathologist 3 to respond, if required by state law, has reason to believe is 4 not groundless and, if proved true, would indicate more than a 5 minor infraction.

+- (10) DATA SYSTEM.
+A repository of information about licensees, including, but not limited to, continuing education, examination, licensure, investigative, compact privilege, and adverse action. - (11) ENCUMBERED LICENSE.
+A license in which an adverse action restricts the practice of audiology or speech-language pathology by the licensee and the adverse action has been reported to the National Practitioners Data Bank (NPDB). - (12) EXECUTIVE COMMITTEE.
+A group of directors elected or appointed to act on behalf of, and within the powers granted to them by, the commission. - (13) HOME STATE.
+The member state that is the licensee's primary state of residence. - (14) IMPAIRED PRACTITIONER.
+An individual whose professional practice is adversely affected by substance abuse, addiction, or other health-related conditions. - (15) LICENSEE.
+An individual who currently holds an authorization from a state licensing board to practice as an audiologist or speech-language pathologist.